bjssacademy/go-api-and-db/Part8/connecting_to_a_database.md

 So far, we haven't connected to it.
 We'll need to provide a way to do that, and we want to control that from our `main` function by providing the DB name, username, and password.

-Let's create an `InitDb` function in our `db.go` file that we can pass the connection string to that handles our connection:
+Let's create an `InitDb` function in our `postgres.go` file that we can pass the connection string to that handles our connection:

 ```go
 func InitDB(connectionString string) error {